OttoDIY/OttoDIYLib/README.md

 Thanks for your contribution.
 Just make sure to keep consistency in the naming and make a record of the change or improvement made.
-Welcome to the Otto code development team!
+Welcome to the Otto DIY code development team!